-Our Board met 10 times during the 2019 fiscal year (including regularly scheduled and special meetings).

-During the 2019 fiscal year, each director participated in 75% or more of the total number of meetings of the Board (held during the period for which he or she was a director).
+Our Board met 10 times We anticipate all of our during the 2019 fiscal year During the 2019 fiscal year, each director nominees for election All but one of our It is our policy to invite all (including regularly participated in 75% or more of the total number will attend the directors attended the directors and nominees for scheduled and special of meetings of the Board (held during the upcoming Annual 2019 annual meeting of director to attend the meetings). period for which he or she was a director).
+Meeting. stockholders.
+Annual Meeting.